 BU Today has compiled a list of some of the best places to investigate, eat, and shop when you visit.

 Boston Public Market

 100 Hanover St.

-Long in the planning stages, the Boston Public Market finally opened in July 2015, giving shoppers a permanent, year-round, indoor market offering fresh produce, meat and poultry, eggs, milk and cheese, fish, baked goods, and specialty and prepared foods.
-The market is located in a 30,000-square-foot building at Haymarket Station and is entirely locally sourced, featuring vendors from around New England.
-Among the food vendors are Crescent Ridge Dairy from Sharon, Mass., which offers over 35 inventive flavors of ice cream.
-Try the popular Black Bear flavor (raspberry ice cream with chocolate chips and chocolate-covered raspberry truffles).
-Another must-try: the fresh and hot cider donuts from Red Apple Farm, located in Phillipston, Mass.—their sweet, fried aroma fills the entire market.
-Note: the market is open Wednesday to Sunday, 8 a.m. to 8 p.m., but is closed on Mondays and Tuesdays.
+Established in 2001 by a group of passionate foodies, the Boston Public Market gives shoppers a permanent year-round indoor market for fresh produce, meat and poultry, eggs, milk and cheese, fish, baked goods, and specialty and prepared foods.
+The market, featuring nearly three dozen vendors who fill a 30,000-square-foot building at Haymarket Station, is open seven days a week.
+All the wares are locally sourced.
+Among the food vendors are Crescent Ridge Dairy, from Sharon, Mass., with more than 35 inventive ice cream flavors (try the popular Black Bear: raspberry ice cream with chocolate chips and chocolate-covered raspberry truffles).
+Another must-try: the fresh, hot cider donuts from the Phillipston, Mass., Red Apple Farm—their aroma fills the entire market.
+You’ll also find vendors selling handmade cutting boards and bowls, fresh flowers, jewelry, and yarn and other fibers.

 216 Hanover St.

 One of Boston’s most storied comedy clubs, Improv Asylum has been providing laughs and entertainment since 1998.
 There are improvised or sketch comedy shows every night.
 Student, military, and group discounts are available for all shows except Mondays and Saturdays.
 Most shows sell out, so purchasing tickets online or by phone is recommended.
 The club also offers professional improv and sketch-writing classes for adults and hosts several popular weekly performances, like Wednesday’s Vanity Project and Friday’s main stage show and midnight show, Raunch.